 This post contains affiliate links.
 If you purchase through my links, I may make a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

-This oven baked sausage recipe is so easy, it seems too good to be true.
+This oven baked Italian sausage and apples recipe is so easy, it seems too good to be true.
 Barely any slicing or prepping, and hardly any effort.
 Can't be good.
 Oh, but it is!

 All you have to do is coarsely chop 2 apples and 2 onions, and use a vegetable peeler for the parsnips.
 It really is almost no prep work.
 And if this combination isn't the definition of cozy fall flavors, I don't know what is.